Fly infestations can be difficult to manage. That’s why you should try to prevent them so they aren’t able to become a problem.

 If herbs repel flies while they’re growing, they’ll be able to do so when they’re dried as well.

-Take cheesecloth or a sachet bag, and fill it with dried herbs like lavender, mint, basil, or cloves.
+Take cheesecloth or a sachet bag, and fill it with dried fly repelling herbs like lavender, mint, basil, or cloves.

 Use more than one for extra potency.
 Hang it up wherever you need to repel flies.